braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/user_import.md

 {% alert important %}
 Arrays, push tokens, and custom event data types are not supported in **User Import**.
-Especially for arrays, commas in your CSV file will be interpreted as a column separator; therefore, any commas in values will cause errors parsing the file.
+Especially for arrays, commas in your CSV file will be interpreted as a column separator, so any commas in values will cause errors parsing the file.

 For uploading these kinds of values, please use the [User Track Endpoint]({{site.baseurl}}/developer_guide/rest_api/user_data/#user-track-endpoint).
 {% endalert %}